i-norden/golimiter/README.md

 # httplimiter

-A leaky-bucket based http limiter that can implement <br />
-whitelisting, blacklisting, and enforce different rate <br />
-limitations in response to changes in overall api demand
+A leaky-bucket based http limiter that can implement whitelisting, blacklisting, and enforce different rate limitations in response to changes in overall api demand

 Still a work in progress